epigraphy-info/epigraphy-info/meeting_pages/workshop_7.md

 ## Accomodation workshop

-A list of hotels in Leuven (not exhaustive), in different price categories, can be consulted [here](https://epigraphy.info/documents/Epigraphy.info VII - List hotels Leuven.pdf){:target="_blank" rel="noopener"}
+A list of hotels in Leuven (not exhaustive), in different price categories, can be consulted [here](https://epigraphy.info/documents/Epigraphy.info VII - List hotels Leuven.pdf)

 ---
 <!---